anvillasoto/60DaysofUdacity/README.md

 Self Reflection:
 I used Slack in my work.
 For publishing announcements and communicating with the rest of the team.
 Nothing more than a communication tool.
 I could not imagine that Slack could be more than that.
 A virtual space conducive to learning with inspiring people keeping you motivated every time.

-Speaking of motivation, I would like to extend my encouragements to these amazing people: @Stark, @Frida, @PaulBruce, @Jaiki Yadav, @ayivima, @Carlo David, and @Labiba.
-Keep up your good works!

-And to my newfound friends: @Jess @shahnoza @AbdElrhman @Munira Omar @David Ashraf @Sarah Majors @Hitoishi Das @Sourav @Nouran El Kassas  @Shivam Raisharma @Md.
-Mahedi Hasan Riday, I would also like to encourage you to keep up your good works!
-Cannot wait to meet you again.

 &#35;60DaysofUdacity